arangodb-helper/arangodb/docs/Manual/Programs/Starter/Architecture.md

 The Starters running on those machines need to know about each others existence.
 In order to do so, the Starters form a "cluster" of their own (not to be confused with the ArangoDB database cluster).
-This cluster of Starters is form from the values given to the `--starter.join` command line option.
+This cluster of Starters is formed from the values given to the `--starter.join` command line option.
 You should pass the addresses (`<host>:<port>`) of all Starters.

 For example a typical commandline for a cluster deployment looks like this: